 There are different sections that you may wish to hide from the Google-like Web & App Activity, Location History, Device Information, Voice & Audio Activity, and more.
 You can pause the activity bar on every specified section.

-As promised by Google, after deleting your data from here, the data will also vanish from their servers, but we don’t swear by the same.
-Anyway, following are the steps through which you can delete your Google search history.
+As promised by Google, after deleting your data from here, the data will also clear out from their servers, but we don’t swear by the same.
+Anyway, the following are the steps through which you can delete your Google search history.